scoton/aws-nlp-workshop/2_SentimentAnalysis/README.md

 ![VOC Webapp screenshot](images/voc-webapp-homepage-with-sentiments.png)

 Congratulations, you have completed the module 2 of the NLP Workshop!
-You are ready to move on to the next module [NLP Classifier](../3_NLPClassifier).